whatwg/html/README.md

 ### Code of conduct

 We are committed to providing a friendly, safe and welcoming environment for all.
 Please read and respect the [WHATWG Code of Conduct](https://whatwg.org/code-of-conduct).
+HTML is the standard markup language for creating Web pages.

 ### Contribution opportunities